 Now if you look at View Source, cmd-f and type schema you’ll immediately see the markup is now showing as embedded within your page.
 You can also see the published live page clearly showing an identical version as they’re both pulling from the same content source.

 You can now check for errors by entering the URL into Google's structured data testing tool which helps to highlight any flaws with your implementation.
 It’s also useful to use Google’s rich results checker which is a nifty too to confirm whether your page is eligible for rich results and all being well the latter will ideally show you something along the lines of this.

-You’ve created FAQ content, published on your page within a collection list, created the markup, tested and validated.
+So you’ve created FAQ content, published on your page within a collection list, created the markup, tested and validated.
 Now you must leave it alone.
 If you fiddle about with it you could essentially put the whole process back to square one.
 Google will decide whether to include your page as a rich result.
-It’s a bit of a gamble in that you might not be ranking for the search query you’re trying to answer and by entering the content on to your page you may start to rank for that term, and the purpose of implementing FAQ Page schema is to prompt Google to select your page for the Rich Snippet when that query is input.
+It’s a bit of a gamble in that you might not be ranking for the search query you’re trying to answer and by entering the content on to your page you may start to rank for that term, and the purpose of implementing FAQPage schema is to prompt Google to select your page for the Rich Snippet, for that search query.
 So this is why you need to be patient.
 It might never happen.
 If they do, they’re never permanent.
 The point is, at least you tried!

 So that's it folks.
 Webflow is an amazing platform to use and for most SEO use cases there's a method, technique or workaround.
 Implementing schema is one of many SEO tactics you can employ when trying to rank your web page content and fortunately Webflow makes it fairly straight forward.